Elreta Alexander-Ralston: District court judge

 In 1968, North Carolina started to require that almost all their judges be elected to the bench rather than appointed.
 Guilford County's District Court had six seats open.
-Alexander-Ralston was asked by the Democratic and Republican parties to run for district court judge, and she chose to change parties and run as a Republican.
+Alexander-Ralston was asked by both the Democratic and Republican parties to run for district court judge, and she chose to change parties and run as a Republican.
 She wanted to expand North Carolina's political landscape from widely Democrat to more competitively Republican, and additionally wanted to pressure the Democrats into supporting more women and black candidates.
 Her campaign ads had two focuses: one set emphasized her education and Republican status, and the others focused on her historic candidacy, telling voters she was the only woman running and that "the symbol of justice is a woman."

 Alexander-Ralston had the third-most votes in the county election, earning a spot on the district court bench.
 Therefore, in November 1968, Alexander-Ralston became the first black judge elected in North Carolina, and the first black woman to be elected a district court judge anywhere in the United States.
 She was also the second black judge to be elected anywhere in the U.S. At this point, she was very respected as an attorney in the community, and although some white citizens were vocally against her election as a black woman, many white citizens of Greensboro tried to separate her from their prejudices against black people, saying that her election wasn't a big deal because she was a well-known good attorney.
 However, black citizens of Greensboro celebrated the election, with many people attending to see her first day, including the principal from her high school and members of the NAACP.
 She continued as a judge for many years, and was re-elected in 1972, 1976, and 1980.